 A pair of sharp, heavy duty scissors is all you need to prep the bird.
 Just cut along each side of the backbone, from end to end to remove the bone. (don't toss it out...save the backbone for soup stock)

-, the muscle fibers change in a way that traps moisture as it cooks.
+Now that the chicken is prepped, it's ready to be brined.
+When chicken is brined, the muscle fibers change in a way that traps moisture as it cooks.
 Spices, herbs and other flavorings added to the brine add flavor at the same time.

 Spatchcock Chicken Brine

 Heat one quart of water to a boil and add the spices.
 Cover the pot, remove it from the heat, and let the the mixture steep until cooled.

 Add the sugar and salt to the remaining water, and stir until completely dissolved.
 Add the cooled herb tea to the water and place the brine in the refrigerator overnight.